 The roads in the east, for example, aren't open reliably in autumn, winter, and spring because of snow, flooding, and potential avalanches.
 But in July, you'll be able to wander the winding roads of the East Fjords and to traverse mountain paths on your way to visit villages like Borgafjörður Eystri and Bakkafjörður.

-Opportunities in the north also increase dramatically during summer.
+Opportunities in the north also increase dramatically during the summer.
 For example, though Lake Mývatn can be explored year-round, places like the Víti crater (yes, víti means hell in Icelandic) and the dramatic Krafla lava fields are fully accessible in July.
 The lake's surrounding shores are also teeming with wildlife—over 15 species of duck—making it an ideal destination for birdwatchers.

 The roads around the Vatnsnes Peninsula, a popular destination for seal-watching, open up in summer, allowing safe passage to this idyllic area in July.